OpenDDS/OpenDDS/tests/DCPS/ManualAssertLiveliness/README.rst

 This test is to test the MANUAL_BY_PARTICIPANT_LIVELINESS_QOS and MANUAL_BY_TOPIC_LIVELINESS_QOS support.

-The test creates 4 writers that associte with 1 reader.
+The test creates 4 writers that associate with 1 reader.
 Two writers are created with MANUAL_BY_PARTICIPANT_LIVELINESS_QOS and two are created with MANUAL_BY_TOPIC_LIVELINESS_QOS.
 They have the same lease duration.
 The first MANUAL_BY_PARTICIPANT_LIVELINESS_QOS writer